 Studies have also found that nuts are able to reduce markers of inflammation and a lower risk of cardiovascular disease and diabetes.

 Coffee, which contains polyphenols and other anti-inflammatory compounds is also able help to protect against inflammation.

-In my opinion one of the best ways to eat in an anti -inflammatory way would be to follow the principles of the keto diet with its emphasis on whole foods.
+It’s proven that one of the best ways to eat in an anti -inflammatory way would be to follow the principles of the keto diet with its emphasis on whole foods.

-It also restricts simple carbohydrates and discourages ready meals and junk food carbs.
+The keto diet also restricts simple carbohydrates and discourages ready meals and junk food carbs.